truenas/documentation/content/en/hub/additional-topics/reference/dedup.md

 		<tr>
 			<td>CPU Starvation</td>
 			<td>Calculation of hashes demands most or all CPU.
 The console becomes unresponsive and the web UI faiuls to connect.
 Other tasks may not run properly or in a timely manner due to timeouts.
 This is especially noticed with pool scrubbing, and it may be necessary to pause the scrub temporarily if other tasks are a priority.</td>
-			<td>The issue can be confirmed with top on console - in most cases entries with command "kernel {z_rd_int_[NUMBER]}" may be seen and the CPU will be heavily (98%+) used with little or no idle.</td>
+			<td>The issue can be confirmed with top on console.
+In most cases, multiple entries with command "kernel {z_rd_int_[NUMBER]}" may be seen to use the CPU capacity, and the CPU will be heavily (98%+) used with little or no idle.</td>
 		</tr>
 		<tr>
 			<td>Unexpected disconnection of SMB, SSH, Web UI, iSCSI, FTP, Remote Desktop (to VMs), jailed plugins such as OwnCloud,  and all other networked services and connections</td>
 			<td>As network buffers become congested with incompleted demands for file data, the entire ZFS I/O system becomes gradually backlogged by tens or hundreds of seconds because huge amounts of DDT entries must first fetched, until timeouts occur when networking buffers can no longer handle the demand.
 Since all services on a network connection share the same networking buffers, they all block - not just the one service used for file activity.
 Typically this manifests as file activity working for a while, and then mysteriously stalling, followed by file and networked sessions (of all kinds) also failing.
 Services will become responsive again, once the disk I/O backlog blocking the network buffers clears, but this can take 5 to 15 minutes to happen.
 This problem is more likely to be seen when high speed networking is used, such as 10+ Gigabit LAN or Fiber Channel, because of the speed with which network buffers can be filled.</td>
-			<td>The issue can be confirmed in console or at the client end, using tcpdump or Wireshark - the TCP window will be seen to be extremely low or zero for extended durations.

-			gstat on console will also usually show significant 4k reads or other I/O attributable to DDT activity.</td>
+			<td>The issue can be confirmed in console or at the client end, using tcpdump or Wireshark - the TCP window will be seen to be extremely low or zero for extended durations.<br/>gstat on console will also usually show significant 4k reads or other I/O attributable to DDT activity.</td>
 		</tr>
 	</tbody>
 </table>